An SDP method for Fractional Semi-infinite Programming Problems with SOS-convex polynomials: Preliminaries

-For a given $\psi\in\RR[y]_{d_y}$, it is not hard to see that $\psi\in\ckd{k}$ if and only if the matrix $\int_{\Y}\psi \mathbf{v}_k{\mathbf{v}_k}^T\ud y$ is positive semidefinite.
-Observe that each entry in the matrix $\int_{\Y}\psi \mathbf{v}_k\mathbf{v}_k^T\ud y$ is a linear combination of the coefficients of $\psi$.
+For a given $\psi\in\RR[y]_{d_y}$, it is not hard to see that $\psi\in\ckd{k}$ if and only if the matrix $\int_{\Y}\psi \mathbf{v}_k{\mathbf{v}_k}^T\ud\nu(y)$ is positive semidefinite.
+Observe that each entry in the matrix $\int_{\Y}\psi \mathbf{v}_k\mathbf{v}_k^T\ud\nu(y)$ is a linear combination of the coefficients of $\psi$.
 It implies that each $\ckd{k}$ has an SDr with no lifting ($l=0$ in \eqref{eq::sdr}) and thus checking if $\psi\in\ckd{k}$ is an SDP feasibility problem.
-We emphasize that, to get the SDr of $\ckd{k}$, we need compute effectively the integrals $\int_{\Y}y^{\beta}\ud y$, $\beta\in\N^n$.
+We emphasize that, to get the SDr of $\ckd{k}$, we need compute effectively the integrals $\int_{\Y}y^{\beta}\ud\nu(y)$, $\beta\in\N^n$.
 There are several interesting cases of $\Y$ where these integrals can be obtained either explicitly in closed form or numerically (see \cite{LasserreOuter} and Section \ref{sec::num}).

-10pt Now let us recall some background above s.o.s-convex polynomials in $\RR[x]$ introduced by Helton and Nie \cite{SRCSHN}. \begin{definition}{\upshape \cite{SRCSHN}} A polynomial $h\in\RR[x]$ is s.o.s-convex if there are an integer $r$ and a matrix polynomial $H\in\RR[x]^{r\times m}$ such that the Hessian $\nabla^2 h=H(x)^TH(x)$. \end{definition}
+10pt Now let us recall some background above sos-convex polynomials in $\RR[x]$ introduced by Helton and Nie \cite{SRCSHN}. \begin{definition}{\upshape \cite{SRCSHN}} A polynomial $h\in\RR[x]$ is sos-convex if there are an integer $r$ and a matrix polynomial $H\in\RR[x]^{r\times m}$ such that the Hessian $\nabla^2 h=H(x)^TH(x)$. \end{definition}

-Ahmadi and Parrilo \cite{Ahmadi2012} proved that a convex polynomial $h\in\RR[x]$ is s.o.s-convex if and only if $m=1$ or $\deg(h)=2$ or $(m,\deg(h))=(2,4)$.
-In particular, the class of s.o.s-convex polynomials contains the classes of separable convex polynomials and convex quadratic functions.
-The significance of s.o.s-convexity is that it can be checked numerically by solving an SDP problem (see \cite{SRCSHN}), while checking the convexity of a polynomial is generally NP-hard (c.f. \cite{Ahmadi2013}).
-Interestingly, an extended Jensen's inequality holds for s.o.s-convex polynomials. \begin{proposition}{\upshape\cite[Theorem 2.6]{LasserreConvex}} Let $h\in\RR[x]_{2d}$ be s.o.s-convex$,$ and let $\mL\in(\RR[x]_{2d})^*$ satisfy $\mL(1)=1$ and $\mL(\sigma)\ge 0$ for every $\sigma\in\Sigma^2_d[x]$.
+Clearly, an sos-convex polynomial is convex.
+However, the converse is not true.
+Ahmadi and Parrilo \cite{Ahmadi2012} proved that the set of convex polynomials and the set of sos-convex polynomials in $\RR[x]_k$ coincide if and only if $m=1$ or $k=2$ or $(m,k)=(2,4)$.
+Thus, any convex quadratic function and any convex separable polynomial is an sos-convex polynomial.
+The significance of sos-convexity is that it can be checked numerically by solving an SDP problem (see \cite{SRCSHN}), while checking the convexity of a polynomial is generally NP-hard (c.f. \cite{Ahmadi2013}).
+Interestingly, an extended Jensen's inequality holds for sos-convex polynomials. \begin{proposition}{\upshape\cite[Theorem 2.6]{LasserreConvexity2009}} Let $h\in\RR[x]_{2d}$ be sos-convex$,$ and let $\mL\in(\RR[x]_{2d})^*$ satisfy $\mL(1)=1$ and $\mL(\sigma)\ge 0$ for every $\sigma\in\Sigma^2_d[x]$.
 Then$,$ \end{proposition}